tftranslate/PatentTools/README.md

 ### Error message "Done, but these paragraphs were skipped because the word sequence could not be aligned safely"

-This error message occur when the model outputs extra words or otherwise reorders the claim wording.
+This error message occurs when the model outputs extra words or otherwise reorders the claim wording.
 Consider lowering temperature, using a better model, or add even more explicit instructions to the prompt.
-The Goolge Gemma-4 models are a good reference point.
-If you keep seeing this issue with a reasonble precise model, contact the developer.
+The Google Gemma-4 models are a good reference point.
+If you keep seeing this issue with a reasonable precise model, contact the developer.

 ### Repository contents